Security Best Practices

-- Autocomplete - Per Session (available on June 11, 2018): Best used when multiple entries are required, such as searches for a hotel or restaurant.
+- Autocomplete - Per Session: Best used when multiple entries are required, such as searches for a hotel or restaurant.

 Autocomplete - Per Session allows unlimited results, however it requires the implementation of tokens to ensure sessions are valid.
 If an invalid session occurs, Autocomplete - Per Request charges are applied per keystroke, that could lead to higher billings.
-For more information about this planned feature, visit the Guide for Existing Users.
+For more information about this feature, see Place Autocomplete.

-We will introduce Basic Data, Contact Data, and Atmosphere Data on June 11, 2018.
-You can customize Places Detail to request and return data for specific fields used in your application.
+You can customize Place Detail requests to return data for specific fields used in your application.
+These fields are broken into categories: Basic, Contact, and Atmosphere.
 Requests that do not specify any fields will receive data for all fields.
-Billing for Places Detail requests is based on the types and amounts of data requested.
+Billing for Place Detail requests is based on the types and amounts of data requested.
 Requests that do not specify any fields will be billed at the full rate.
-For more information about this planned feature, visit the Guide for Existing Users.
+For more information about this feature, see Place Details.

 If your application handles user-typed addresses, the addresses are sometimes ambiguous (incomplete, misspelled, or poorly formatted).
 You can disambiguate addresses using Autocomplete.
 Then, use the place IDs to get the place locations.